arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-ap/content.md

 ## Conclusion

-This tutorial shows one of the several capabilities of the on-board WiFi+Bluetooth module by configuring the board as an access point and setting up a web server.
+This tutorial shows one of the several capabilities of the on-board WiFi+Bluetooth® module by configuring the board as an access point and setting up a web server.
 You have also learnt how a simple client-server model and the underlying HTTP requests and responses work.

 ### Next Steps